CollegeBoreal/INF1048-202-19E-01/M.Manning/chapter9/docs/services.md

 * Add the `HttpClientModule` allowing access to the outside world to the App Module file

-- Edit the `app.module.ts` file and add the `HttpClientModule`, see final result
+- Edit the `app.module.ts` file and add the `HttpClientModule` to the `imports:` metadata, see final result

 ```
   imports: [